yash-raj202134/RecommendaFy-Project/README.md

 # RecommendaFy-Project
-An e-commerce system using Python Flask and Machine learning.
+An e-commerce recommendation system using Python Flask and Machine learning.